AlexRogalskiy/securecloud-image-analysis-action/README.md

-# Docker Image Scan with Tufin SecureChange GitHub Action
+# Docker Vulnerability Scan with Tufin SecureChange GitHub Action

 This GitHub Action scans a docker image for vulnerabilities using Tufin SecureCloud.